Southwest offering employees free flights as incentives for holiday work - NewsBreak

 In return for Southwest employees working 36 to 40 days between Nov.
 15 and Jan.
 14, they can earn 60,000 to 120,000 Rapid Rewards points for their frequent flyer accounts, Southwest Airlines told The Dallas Morning News .
 Those point totals translate to roughly $700 to $1,600 that can be put toward travel costs.
 The holiday boost applies to all operational employees, from pilots and flight attendants to mechanics.

 The airline’s announcement comes after the company cut back on flights in the fall and had to cancel more than 2,000 flights in one two-day period in early October because of labor shortages.
-CNN reported at that time that Southwest Airlines was down 7,000 employees from 2019 levels.Reason behind widespread Southwest cancellations, delays remains unclear
+CNN reported at that time that Southwest Airlines was down 7,000 employees from 2019 levels.Reese’s giant 3-pound Peanut Butter Cup Thanksgiving ‘pie’ now sold out

 Employees at Southwest have protested mismanagement and overwork resulting from the labor shortages.